 • Letter of Intent

 • Pharmacy School Transcripts

-• Three (3) Letters of Recommendation (At least two of which need to address your patient care skills, time management, and ability to communicate)
+• Three (3) Letters of Recommendation (At least two of which need to address your patient care skills and time management)

 ASHP Codes: 81011 (Ambulatory Care), 81030 (Community)